google-icon

 We welcome owners and buyers to be present at the time of inspection, although we ask that you leave the inspector to carry out their inspection and wait to ask your questions at the end.
 This allows the inspector to concentrate solely on assessing the property to deliver a non-bias report.
 We also follow a specific routine which ensures no area of the property is missed.

 You will receive your report within 4 hours from the completion of your inspection.
 Please note that payment must be received prior to the inspection, as we cannot complete the report before payment is received.
+If extra time is required you will be notified.

 Provided that you hold a Domestic Building Contract with your builder, the builder cannot deny you access to your property to have an independent inspection conducted.